 Note that they do contain coconut, which is often lumped in with tree nuts, but is actually a fruit.
 Coconut isn't nearly as common an allergen as tree nuts and peanuts.
 Check with your school if you're worried though.

 Making energy balls with dates means you don't need to add much, if any, sweetener.

 The function of maple syrup in this recipe is more for binding purposes than for sweetening, because the dates already provide a lot of sweetness.
 I call for only 1 tablespoon of maple syrup to bind the mixture together, but you may need to add a little more, depending on the stickiness of your dates.

 I use maple syrup, a natural plant-based sweetener, in these because I'm from Quebec and maple syrup is one of my favorite things ever!

-I really wanted the cocoa to shine through in these energy balls, because chocolate is the way to my kids' hearts, so I didn't add any additional spices.
+I really wanted the cocoa to shine through in this date balls recipe, because chocolate is the way to my kids' hearts, so I didn't add any additional spices.
 But a dash of cinnamon would have been a nice touch.

 Roll them in something fun

-I sometimes roll these energy balls in crushed pretzels because I personally love the added salty crunch, but my kids prefer them plain.
+I sometimes roll these vegan date balls in crushed pretzels because I personally love the added salty crunch.

 Another option would be to roll them in some extra shredded coconut.

 And if you're feeling indulgent, you can never go wrong with some mini chocolate chips!